gokulskannan1993/konvo-video-calling-app/README.md

 # 🎥 Konvo Video Calling App — MERN Stack

 Konvo is a full-stack real-time communication platform that offers both chat and video calling functionalities.
-Built with the MERN stack, it provides features like 1-on-1 and group video calls, screen sharing, message reactions, and more.([GitHub][1])
+Built with the MERN stack, it provides features like 1-on-1 and group video calls, screen sharing, message reactions, and more.

 ## 🌐 Live Demo